-Large windows and glass doors can provide bright, natural sunlight for your home, but they give the outside world a clear view of your house.
-The simple solution to covering your windows and glass doors are vertical blinds.
+Large windows and glass doors can provide bright, natural sunlight for your home, but they also give the outside world a clear view of the interior.
+A simple solution to covering these windows and doors is vertical blinds.
 They're easy to operate, provide convenient opening and closing to allow for the light conditions that you want at any given time, and easily slide out of the way so you can use the door or open the window.
-Whether you're trying to troubleshoot and repair blinds that aren't working or you're just curious, deciphering how blinds work can be a bit confusing.
+Whether you're trying to troubleshoot and repair blinds that aren't working or you're just curious, deciphering how vertical blinds work can be a bit confusing.

 Video of the Day

 A simple pull and voila!
 Your vertical blinds include a sliding mechanism that allows you to slide them out of the way so that you can open a door or window.
 But how does it work?
-Each individual blind vane is attached to a sliding piece that is inserted into the track that runs along the head rail of the blinds.
+Each individual blind vane is attached to a sliding piece that is inserted into the track that runs along the headrail of the blinds.
 When you pull the blind wand open or closed, the blinds slide in unison one way or the other on the track.
-Before sliding out of the way, you should be sure that the blinds are open so that they don't get stuck together and impede motion.
+Before sliding them out of the way, be sure to open the blinds so they don't get stuck together and impede motion.

-The second operation of blinds involves turning the blinds open to let light in or closed to keep light out.
-This operation is a bit more complex, but it's still pretty simple to assess.
+The second operation of blinds involves tilting the vanes open to let light in or closed to keep light out.
+This operation is a bit more complex, but it's still relatively simple.
 The blind wand is attached to a gear mechanism.
-When you turn the blind wand, the gear turns and causes the axle that runs the length of the head rail to turn.
+When you turn the blind wand, the gear turns and causes the axle that runs the length of the headrail to turn.
 Each blind is also connected to a small gear mechanism that is turned by the spinning axle.
 The result is that each blind vane is opened or closed by its individual gear.
-This allows you to turn the blinds with a pulling motion.
+This allows you to tilt the blinds with a turning motion.

-A possible issue with sliding is that the blinds won't properly slide closed.
+Sometimes vertical blinds won't properly slide closed.
 Since each blind vane is linked to the track individually, they won't slide in unison if they become disconnected.
-While they will still slide open, since one blind will push the next, they may not slide back closed.
-In this case your blind wand may just slide on its own without pulling the actual blinds.
+While they will still slide open, since one blind will push the next, they may not slide closed.
+In this case, your blind wand may just slide on its own without pulling the blinds along.
 There is usually a thin wire that connects each blind slider with the next located over the metal axle.
-If the blinds aren't working, the wire is probably disconnected or broken and should be replaced.
+If the blinds aren't working, the wire may be disconnected or broken and in need of replacement.